Amy Rose Silverman: Biography

 Rose was born to a Jewish family in 1966, one of three daughters of Susan (née Wechsler) and Elihu Rose.
 She has two sisters, Isabel Rose Fagen (b.
 1968), and Abigail Rose Blum (b.
 1970).
 After graduating with a B.S. from the University of Michigan, she joined the family real estate development company, Rose Associates where she served as Vice President.
 She later became Executive Senior Managing Director and in 2008, Co-President along with her cousin Adam R. Rose.
 As Co-President, she focused on the firm's strategic positioning and business development.
 In 2013, Rose Associates was one of the largest real estate management companies in New York with over 26,000 apartments. and 220 employees.
 In June 2017, she presided over the sale of Rose Associates' cooperative and condominium management division (with 8,250 units in 35 buildings in New York) to Terra Holdings.
-In December 2017, she was name CEO and sole president.
+In December 2017, she was named CEO and sole president.
 After the sale, Rose Associates has $2.4 billion in projects in development and manages $15 billion in assets including 14,000 rental units throughout New York City.